Klimaliste: Germany

+The federal Klimaliste political party participated in the 2024 European Parliament election and had a membership of 234 as of the same year.

 Baden-Württemberg

 The Klimaliste Baden-Württemberg (KlimalisteBW) was founded in September 2020 in Freiburg as the first Klimaliste with party status to run for the state parliamentary elections on 14 March 2021.
 The political goal of the Klimaliste is to implement the Paris climate goals in a science-based and socially just way.
 In mid-January 2021, two of the six board members resigned and renounced their state parliament candidacies.
 Two others announced their resignation for the party congress in February, but continued to run.
 The KlimalisteBW contested 67 of the 70 constituencies and achieved 0.9%.
 It is eligible to run in the 2021 federal election, but only ran direct candidates.
 The party received a total of 3.967 of the primary votes (0.0%).
 In a ballot in December 2021, members decided to dissolve the party on 31 December 2021.
 Previous members were to join Klimaliste Deutschland to form a regional association.